 Universal Tip: One of the great things about Universal is the parking garage/transportation drop-off leads you to all of the parks.
 You walk through CityWalk and take a left to Islands of Adventure or a right to Universal Studios.
 This makes park hopping easy!

-Must Read: Top 10 Best Food at Universal Orlando Resort
+Must Read: Best Restaurants at Universal Orlando Resort

 Universal parks and resorts are a great place for your Orlando vacation.
 There are amazing attractions, entertainment, and resorts to make everyone in your family happy.